 Blocks span the full available width of a content area.
 When multiple blocks are placed beside each other, they automatically resize to fit the content area.
 This guide reviews a few ways to resize blocks.

-The examples in this guide use a Regular Page, but you can add and resize blocks in many different areas of your site.
+The examples in this guide use a Layout Page, but you can add and resize blocks in many different areas of your site.

 Tip: For help laying out blocks into columns and rows, visit Moving blocks.

 Spacer Blocks create empty space and can be resized to make surrounding blocks larger or smaller.

 Tip: Keep an eye on the guidelines, which are the black lines that appear when clicking and dragging blocks.
 If the guideline only spans the height of the block you're resizing, the Spacer Block will only resize this block.
 If the guideline spans the full height of the content area, this will create a new column.

 - Select Spacer Block from the Block Menu.

 - Click and drag the Spacer Block next to the block you want to resize.

 - Hover between the two blocks until your cursor becomes a column resizer, then click and drag to adjust the Spacer Block’s size.
 This resizes the surrounding blocks and creates more blank space in the content area.

 Tip: To center a block in the content area, add a Spacer Block on either side, then adjust each Spacer Block to an equal size.